Live Aid in Philly: An Oral History of that Crazy Day at JFK

 Brian Wilson, Beach Boys co-founder: They called me and asked me if I wanted to do it.
 We hadn’t played together for a long time.
 We had a lot of bad feelings.

 Tom Bailey, Thompson Twins co-founder: We were pretty close to our peak of activity, particularly in the States.
-We missed the boat on the charity single “Do They Know It’s Christmas?” because someone left a message for us but it didn’t get passed on.
+But we missed the boat on the charity single “Do They Know It’s Christmas?” because someone left a message for us but it didn’t get passed on.
 We told them to keep us in mind for anything else, so we got the call.
 We were in New York and all drove down together.
 It was strange to me that we weren’t flying, but I guess it was actually quicker than going to the airport.

 Kenny Loggins, singer/songwriter, ’80s soundtrack hit-maker: It was very last-minute.
 My memory of it is that it was sort of like, “How quick can you get to Philadelphia?”